-A media ethnographer, her writings have been included in both Japanese and International Media Studies anthologies, for example, Audience Studies: A Japanese Perspective (2009, Routledge), “The Language of Social Media: Community and Identity on the Internet”.
-(P. Seargeant, and C. Tagg eds, 2014, Palgrave), Deconstructing Digital Natives: Young People, Technology and the New Literacies (M. Thomas ed., 2011, Routledge), International Handbook of Children, Media and Culture (K. Drotner and S.Livingstone eds., 2008, Sage), the journal New Media and Society (2010, Sage), the journal Global Media and Communication (2007, Sage), Media Communication Theory (T. Takeuchi, K. Kozima and Y. Hashimoto eds., 2005, Hokuju, in Japanese), and The Handbook on Socio-information studies (S. Yoshimi and T. Hanada eds., 2004, University of Tokyo Press, in Japanese).
+A media ethnographer, her writings have been included in both Japanese and International Media Studies anthologies, for example, “Artificial Intelligence/Robots and Social Impacts: Is Human First Innovation Wishful Thinking?”
+(2019, Journal of Information Systems Society of Japan, Vol.14, No.2., in Japaanese), “Towards the age of Digital Wisdom” (2016, Shiyosha, in Japanese), Audience Studies: A Japanese Perspective (2009, Routledge), “The Language of Social Media: Community and Identity on the Internet”.
+(P. Seargeant, and C. Tagg eds, 2014, Palgrave), Deconstructing Digital Natives: Young People, Technology and the New Literacies (M. Thomas ed., 2011, Routledge), International Handbook of Children, Media and Culture (K. Drotner and S.Livingstone eds., 2008, Sage), the journal New Media and Society (2010, Sage), the journal Global Media and Communication (2007, Sage).

-Professor Takahashi is Deputy Head of the Audience Section of the IAMCR (International Association for Media and Communication Research).
-She graduated with a PhD in Media and Communications from the London School of Economics and Political Science, an MA in Sociology from the University of Tokyo and a BSc in Mathematics from Ochanomizu University.
+Professor Takahashi graduated with a PhD in Media and Communications from the London School of Economics and Political Science, an MA in Sociology from the University of Tokyo and a BSc in Mathematics from Ochanomizu University.

 Finally, Takahashi sits on the advisory committee of the Information and Communication Council, Ministry of the Internal Affairs and Communications, Japan.